• Latest

 Museum of the history of science

 A premier collection of scientific equipment from the Middle Ages to the 19th century may be seen in the History of Science Museum in Broad Street, Oxford, England.
-To distinguish it from the more recent Ashmolean Museum building, finished in 1894, the museum structure is frequently referred to as the Old Ashmolean Building.
+To distinguish it from the more recent Ashmolean Museum building, finished in 1894, the museum structure is frequently called the Old Ashmolean Building.
 The museum was constructed in 1683, making it the world’s oldest continuously operating museum.

 Highlights